dwikler/tdwii_plus_examples/tdwii_plus_examples/certs/certs.md

 ## Description

-- **rootCA/**: Contains all files related to the root Certificate Authority.
+- **[rootCA/](./rootCA/rootCA.md)**: Contains all files related to the root Certificate Authority.
-- **servers/**: Contains folders with files related to server applications digital certificates.
+- **[servers/](./servers/servers.md)**: Contains folders with files related to server applications digital certificates.
-- **clients/**: Contains folders with files related to client applications digital certificates.
+- **[clients/](./clients/clients.md)**: Contains folders with files related to client applications digital certificates.

 This structure helps keep everything organized by entity, making it easy to find and manage the various components of your PKI setup.

+Note: This is a very simple PKI setup and should not be used for production use.